Do

 These projects aim to help improve children’s mental health, connect with nature and empower them to grow their own food.

-Image Trees for Cities
+Image by Trees for Cities

 Key projects: The minimum canopy cover target for UK towns and cities is 20%, however, Hull had a comparably low percentage at 13.2%.